marcoonroad/Coro-Simple/README.md

 ```

 The *iter* function above will receives a array and returns a generator function.
-Well remembered, now we see generators.
+Well remembered, now we will see generators.

 ##### Coroutine: Generator #####